Third siege of Girona (Peninsular War): Aftermath

 In spite of Álvarez's poor health, the French imprisoned him and the other officers from Girona at Perpignan, France on 23 December.
 After a month, he was taken to stand trial for treason at the Sant Ferran Castle in Figueres.
 On 21 January 1810, the day after his arrival at the castle, Álvarez was found dead in his cell.

 Owing to the long delays and heavy losses suffered by the French, the town's resistance served Spanish purposes, however.
 The siege had pinned down the French army for an entire campaigning season.
 The battle became legendary over the course of Spain's War of Independence, rallying national resistance, and Álvarez became a national hero.

 In popular culture

 The success of the Spanish in repelling the 19 September attack was commemorated in 1864 by a painting by Ramón Martí Alsina entitled The Great Day of Girona.
 Roughly 5m by 11m in size, this large painting is the property of the Catalan National Art Museum.
 On 14 September 2010 it was put on permanent display in an auditorium of the government of Catalonia in Girona.

-In Girona today, the Plaça de la Independència, is a town square that honors the defenders of Girona during this war.
+In Girona today, the Plaça de la Independència, is a town square that honors the defenders of the city during this war.
 A monument at the center of the square is dedicated to these defenders.
-Located in the Mercadal district, it is one of the best known and busiest places in Girona.
+Located in the Mercadal district, it is one of the best known and busiest places in town.